redbadger/crux/docs/src/part-2/capabilities.md

 ## Custom capabilities

 The Weather app has one specialty - it works with location services.
 This is an example of a capability which we'd probably struggle to find a cross-platform crate for.
+It's also not so common and complex, that we feel we should develop and maintain an official one.
+So a custom capability in the app is the way to go.

 The capability defines two things: